Takashi Kawamura (politician)

+Takashi Kawamura (河村 たかし, Kawamura Takashi) is a Japanese politician who has served as a member of the House of Representatives representing Aichi 1st since October 2024, a position he had previously held from 1993 to 2009.
+Prior to this, he served as the 35th mayor of Nagoya from 2009 to 2024.
+Kawamura was the Deputy Leader of the far-right Conservative Party of Japan, until a falling out with the leader, Naoki Hyakuta.
+He is also the founder and leader of the Nagoya-based regional party Genzei Nippon.

 Kawamura's antics have earned him a peculiar reputation outside of Nagoya, but local voters see him as an exponent of Nagoya's unique culture who constantly speaks in strong dialect (Nagoya-ben).
 As of 2021, he has been elected for 4 terms as mayor, and there are 12 members of his Genzei Nippon party on the Nagoya City Council.